jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 > **IMPORTANT: All launched user scripts MUST execute in less than 30 seconds or will be forcibly terminated otherwise by the AWS SSM agent running in the EC2 instance.**

-### Notification of start/end of maintenance window period
+### Notification of maintenance window period start/end

 **Feature toggle:** [`ssm.feature.events.ec2.maintenance_window_period`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2maintenance_window_period)